Thursday, June 3, 2010

 Talking about difficult topics takes courage, tact and humor, especially when you go into a situation already knowing there might be antagonism.
 But it's important to remember that your audience can also be receptive, responsive and grateful--don't forget that!
 Don't assume with a hostile or difficult audience that there aren't people there whose lives you're going to change.

 Even in difficult situations, the presenter is responsible for the audience's understanding and if you, as the speaker, are not able to get your message across, then you need to find a way to improve!
 What is most important is meeting the needs of your audience.
-It
+It's not about YOU; it's about getting your message across to your audience and anyone can do this with proper preparation.

 Know Your Objective & Your Audience